suchov/suchov.github.io/cv.md

 R&D Engineering Manager

-- Leading 4 teams of talented Engineers that are working with https://www.slotomania.com/ and other products of the Playtika.
+- Leading multiple teams of talented Engineers that are working with https://www.slotomania.com/ and other products of the Playtika.
 - As a leader I always try to empower and support my co-workers, to help them grow and develop, and to make sure they have fun everyday.
 - With a big focus on building and creating a great, open-minded, respectful and warm culture, where we can work together towards common goals.
 - I believe in management by example & servant leadership.
 I work with empathy and curiosity as my most important tools.